- The NBN is set to be fully completed by 2020.

 Mister Rue also stated that the National Broadband Network was already making a significant impact on the Australian economy and is helping to drive the growth of new businesses, industry productivity, jobs, educational opportunities, as well as access to healthcare options - but that he was well aware of upcoming challenges.

 "There will inevitably be challenges in the remainder of the build - some known, some new.
-But our ability to deploy the network at speed and scale is evident, and we're well-positioned to continue enhancing customer experince and delivering access to the benefits of high speed broadband to all Australians."
+But our ability to deploy the network at speed and scale is evident, and we're well-positioned to continue enhancing customer experience and delivering access to the benefits of high-speed broadband to all Australians."

 Improving customer service has been a primary goal of NBN Co, something they've aimed to do by optimising the HFC (hybrid fiber-coaxial) network and introducing wholesale pricing bundles discounts.

-NBN Co have also stated that they are already seeing improvements in meeting agreed installation times and agreed fault restoration time with RSPs (Retail Service Providers), and helping to improve end user experience on the NBN broadband access network.
-According to NBN Co's website, their implementaion of new wholesale pricing discounts in December of 2017 helped increase the number of end users on high speed plans to 45% in June of 2018, to 16% a year earlier.
+NBN Co has also stated that they are already seeing improvements in meeting agreed installation times and agreed fault restoration time with RSPs (Retail Service Providers), and helping to improve end-user experience on the NBN broadband access network.
+According to NBN Co's website, their implementation of new wholesale pricing discounts in December of 2017 helped increase the number of end-users on high-speed plans to 45% in June of 2018, to 16% a year earlier.

 The corporation also cited that more than 60% of Australian homes and businesses are now Ready to Connect to a service over the NBN access network, with 99% of the network footprint now either in design, construction, or complete.